mdnetto/WISE/README.md

 ## HTML Exercise 3
-Tags can have id's or classes on them which helps you to target elements when you want to style them with CSS or add actions to them with Javascript.
+Tags can have id's or classes on them which helps target elements when you want to style them with CSS or add actions to them with Javascript.

 Let's open up the HTML file for Simon and look at tags that have id's.